Why an Editorial Calendar is the Equivalent of a Xanax

 How to Fill the Calendar

 Now that you have a good handful of topics, you can start filling in the days of the calendar.
-Digital calendars are easily sharable with key people across your company, but I like to start with a good old-fashioned oversized paper calendar.
+Digital calendars are easily shareable with key people across your company, but I like to start with a good old-fashioned oversized paper calendar.

-This offers plenty of room to brainstorm, cross things off with a red pen, use Wite-Out and spill my coffee on, giving it more of a “Mad Men” feel.
+This offers plenty of room to brainstorm, cross things off with a red pen, use Wite-Out, and spill my coffee on, giving it more of a “Mad Men” feel.

 Here’s some tips on filling in the calendar:

-- Start penciling in your topics and be sure to coincide the days these topics are featured with any important internal timelines or upcoming events.
+• Start penciling in your topics, and be sure to coincide the days these topics are featured with any important internal timelines or upcoming events.

-- Designate “news” days within the schedule, and instead of planning the topic way ahead of time, wait to see what sort of conversations are happening leading up to that day.
+• Designate “news” days within the schedule, and instead of planning the topic way ahead of time, wait to see what sort of conversations are happening leading up to that day.

-Make like The Fonz and say “Ayyyyy” with your new content strategy. - Sometimes things come up, so be flexible in your approach.
+• Sometimes things come up, so be flexible in your approach.
 If you have a newsworthy item or you’re sparked by creativity, go for it!
 Use the calendar as a guiding light, not a prison for your creativity.

-- For each post, put together mini-marketing strategies.
+• For each post, put together mini-marketing strategies.
 What time of day will you post it and where will you promote the content?
 Make the strategy appropriate for the channel.
 For example, if it has a great graphic, think about Pinterest.
 A good video?
 YouTube.
 An interesting conversation starter?
 LinkedIn groups.
 Truth is, one post is usually appropriate for many channels.
 Annotate ideas in your calendar as you finish filling it in.

 At the end of this process, you might be surprised to find that a well-planned editorial calendar for your blog can lend itself to your overall content strategy pretty easily.
 Blog posts can become white papers, eBooks, direct mail topics, marketing collateral and much, much more.